Dr Joanna Kennedy, Civil Engineer and Project Manager

 Kate started out as a trainee audio engineer for the BBC, graduating in physics from Oxford University Physics.
 While working for the BBC, Kate was appointed President of Young Engineers and continued to promote science and engineering via a network of clubs in schools and colleges.
 Then, in 2010 Kate was appointed National STEM Careers Coordinator for the Department of Children, Schools and Families.
 Her focus was to enable all young people to be able to make informed STEM subject and career choices, and her report “Discovering talent, developing skills – Helping STEM employers engage with schools and colleges” created a roadmap for effective employer-education engagement.

-In recognition of her contribution to promotion of STEM careers in the UK, Kate was awarded the UK Resource Centre for Women in STEM’s prestigious Women of Outstanding Achievement Award in 2011.
+In recognition of her contribution to the promotion of STEM careers in the UK, Kate was awarded the UK Resource Centre for Women in STEM’s prestigious Women of Outstanding Achievement Award in 2011.